 Plovdiv has plenty of things to offer for various people, with various tastes and styles to do.
 So a longer visit to this city is really worth.
 When you prepare for your trip to Plovdiv, see the following ideas:

 It is obviously the No.1 thing to do in a city, proven to be the oldest constantly living city in Europe.
 And indeed- there are remains from every historical period in Plovdiv.
 Exploring the sites from various ages here is like a travel in time.

 Plovdiv has a rich nightlife, which is mainly concentrated in Kapana quarter but not only.
 There are a lot of disco clubs, bars, as well as evening jazz events and many more.

-Diving into the art and cultural life
+Getting into the art and cultural and history of Plovdiv

 Plovdiv is full of culture too.
 There are a lot of symphonic, folklore, jazz and pop-rock concerts arranged not only in the main city halls, but also in open air places like Roman Stadion, Roman Theater, and the squares of the Main Street.
 There are also many exhibitions, some of them again made in open air locations.
 Sometimes you can see various kinds of events, organized on the streets of the central area, as well as Old Town and Kapana.

 Plovdiv’s local food is typically traditional for Bulgaria.
 There are a lot of meals by meat- mainly chicken and pork.
 From the vegetables- potatoes are favorite.
 There are a lot of milk products- yogurt, white and yellow cheese, used in main meals, breakfast, or salads.
 Some typical Bulgarian food, traditional for Plovdiv is: